Best Robo-Advisor Platform For Beginners (Ultimate Guide)

 WHY WE LIKE IT

-I personally choose Wealthfront as my preferred robo-advisor of choice if I am to choose to invest using a robo-advisor.
+I will choose Wealthfront if I am to invest using a robo-advisor.
 Since, I am a long term investors, often times I will have some cash lying in my warchest ready to invest when the time is right.
 And during this “waiting time” the cash that is set aside are earning a low interest rate of less than 1 percent which is hardly enough to fight inflation which is at around 3 to 5 percent.

 With Wealthfront, investors can opt to place their cash into the “Wealthfront Cash Account” and use it as an emergency fund or act as an high interest rate saving account when the money is not used for investing.